ranisalt/node-argon2/README.md

 try {
   const hash = await argon2.hash('password', salt, {
-    argon2d: true
+    type: argon2.argon2d
   });
 } catch (err) {
   // internal failure
 }
 ```
-The `argon2d` option is flexible and accepts any truthy or falsy values.
+The `type` option is flexible and accepts 0, 1 or 2 for Argon2d, Argon2i and Argon2id respectively.

 You can provide your own salt as the second parameter.
 It is **highly**
 recommended to use the salt generating methods instead of a hardcoded, constant